Ivana Schoepf, PhD

 Courses

-The course focuses on the evolution of biological diversity, including the mechanisms responsible for evolutionary change and the adaptations associated with the evolution of the major groups of organisms.
-Prerequisites: AUBIO 111 and AUSCI 115 (2022).
+An introduction to the biology of organisms, focusing on the evolution of biological diversity, including the mechanisms responsible for evolutionary change and the adaptations associated with the evolution of the major groups of organisms.
+Prerequisites: AUBIO 111.
 Note: Credit may be obtained for only one of AUBIO 112, AUBIO 212 (2022) or AUBIO 214.

 AUBIO 395 - Vertebrate Form and Function